-The Stanley Cup is named after Lord Stanley of Preston, the 1892 Governor General of Canada.
-He purchased the decorative cup in London for 10 guineas (around $50 at the time).
-Stanley donated the Cup to award Canada’s top amateur hockey club after he and his family became infatuated with the sport at Montreal’s 1889 Winter Carnival; it was first awarded to the Montreal Amateur Athletic Association (or MAAA) in 1893.
+Frederick Arthur, Lord Stanley of Preston, was the Governor-General of Canada when he purchased the decorative cup in London for 10 guineas in 1892.
+Stanley donated the cup to award Canada’s top amateur hockey club after he and his family became infatuated with the sport at Montreal’s 1889 Winter Carnival; it was first awarded to the Montreal Amateur Athletic Association (or MAAA) in 1893.

 2. There are actually three Stanley Cups.

-Stanley’s original Cup from 1892, known as the “Dominion Hockey Challenge Cup" (above), was awarded until 1970, and is now on display in the Vault Room at the Hockey Hall of Fame in Toronto.
+Stanley’s original cup from 1892, known as the Dominion Hockey Challenge Cup (above), was awarded until 1970, and is now on display in the Vault Room at the Hockey Hall of Fame in Toronto.

-In 1963, NHL president Clarence Campbell believed that the original Cup had become too brittle to give to championship teams, so the “Presentation Cup” was created and is the well-known trophy awarded today.
+In 1963, NHL president Clarence Campbell believed that the original cup had become too brittle to give to championship teams, so the Presentation Cup was created and is the well-known trophy awarded today.
 (Skeptics can authenticate the Presentation Cup by noting the Hockey Hall of Fame seal on the bottom.)

-The final Cup is a replica of the Presentation Cup, which was created in 1993 by Montreal silversmith Louise St. Jacques and is used as a stand-in at the Hall of Fame when the Presentation Cup isn’t available.
+The final cup is a replica of the Presentation Cup, which was created in 1993 by Montreal silversmith Louise St. Jacques and is used as a stand-in at the Hall of Fame when the Presentation Cup isn’t available.

-3. But it’s one of a kind ...
+3. It’s one of a kind ...

-Unlike other major league sports trophies, a new Cup isn’t made every year.
-Instead, after each championship, the names of the players, coaches, management, and staff of the winning team are added to the Cup.
+Unlike other major league sports trophies, a new cup isn’t made every year.
+Instead, after each championship, the names of the players, coaches, management, and staff of the winning team are added to the cup.
 The first team to have its roster engraved was the 1906-07 Montreal Wanderers, whose names were etched within the inner bowl of the Dominion Hockey Challenge Cup.
-The only other team names engraved on the inner bowl are the 1914-15 Vancouver Millionaires.
+The only other team names engraved on the inner bowl are the 1914-’15 Vancouver Millionaires.

-4. And it’s always changing.
+4. ...
+And it’s always changing.

-More and more teams wanted to be immortalized, so the decision was made to put a separate single ring below the original Cup that each new winning roster would be etched on.
-Between 1927 and 1947, a new, more streamlined and vertical incarnation of the Cup was used.
-Thanks to its cylindrical shape, it was nicknamed the “Stovepipe Cup” (above)—but by 1948, the trophy had become too tall to hold or put on display, so the shape was changed to the tiered version used today.
+More and more teams wanted to be immortalized, so the decision was made to put a separate single ring below the original cup that each new winning roster could be etched on it.
+Between 1927 and 1947, a new, more streamlined and vertical incarnation of the cup was used.
+Thanks to its cylindrical shape, it was nicknamed the Stovepipe Cup—but by 1948, the trophy had become too tall to hold or put on display, so the shape was changed to the tiered version used today.

-5. Its rings are detachable.
+5. The Stanley Cup’s rings are detachable.

 6. The NHL has official engravers put each name on the cup.

-To inscribe each name individually, St. Jacques disassembles the Cup from the top down, and then clamps the band being engraved in a homemade circular jig.
+To inscribe each name individually, St. Jacques disassembles the cup from the top down, and then clamps the band being engraved in a homemade circular jig.
 She uses special small hammers and a series of letter stamps to strike each letter into the silver while using a metal level to keep the names as straight as possible.
-St. Jacques estimates that each name takes approximately a half-hour to inscribe and that it takes a non-continuous—not to mention patient—ten hours to complete every name for the winning team.
+St. Jacques estimates that each name takes approximately a half-hour to inscribe and that it takes a non-continuous—not to mention patient—10 hours to complete every name for the winning team.